 On August 8, 2017 The D.C.
-Circuit vacated (cancelled) EPA’s HFC rule on the grounds that Title VI of the Clean Air Act only allows EPA to list “acceptable” chemicals based on their inability to deplete the ozone layer.
+Circuit vacated (cancelled) EPA’s HFC rule on the grounds — in effect — that Title VI of the Clean Air Act only allows EPA to list “acceptable” chemicals based on their inability to deplete the ozone layer.
 EPA may not consider climate change when listing chemicals.
 This could affect the United States’ ability to meet the Kigali Amendment under current authorities.

 On September 22, 2017 a coalition of environmental and industry groups petitioned the court for a rehearing.
 Soon after, multiple states filed a motion requesting an invitation to file a brief in support of the request for a rehearing.